expert-services/honey-badger/README.md

 2. Copy the contents of [terraform/](terraform/) into the repository created during Step 4 of the Requirements section
    1. Optionally edit the default values in the `variables.tf` file copied in Step 1
 3. Upon committing the files Step 2 observe the `deploy_to_azure.yml` workflow execute
+4. Update the GitHub App **Webook URL** mentioned in Step 1 of the Requirements section to the URL of the App Service that is deployed

 > **Note**
 > If using the default values in [terraform/variables.tf](terraform/variables.tf), resources will be deployed in the East US region